On this page

 font_family: "'Inter', sans-serif"

 Performance: ThreadPoolExecutor with 8 workers.
 Dirty builds skip unchanged files.
-This site (17 pages) builds in 0.1 seconds.
+Large sites (500+ pages) build in seconds.

 python -m wire.lint --site site/ --rules RULE-01,RULE-05